Friday, June 26, 2009

 I cross the footbridge over the highway and squeeze into the last seat on the taxi to Vanak.
 I always kick myself for not getting my money out before I get into a shared cab, but I never do manage to remember.
 I start digging around in my back pocket for the 2,000 rials I need to pay the driver.
 It takes a lot of careful squirming, because I’m wedged so damn tight between two other passengers.
 Even as careful as I am, a woman sitting next to me gets the idea I’m trying to play grab-ass and she somehow manages to retreat an additional fraction of a centimeter by exhaling the last of the oxygen in her body or something, because there sure wasn’t any room to move in that back seat.
 She gives me an irritated- as-hell glance and I smell onion on her breath.

 These strange things have been installed on the sidewalk along Valiasr.
 I can’t really describe them.
 They have two narrow yellow treads and a handrail on either side, and they don’t seem to have any purpose, other than to make people walk around them.
 I stand near one of them and listen to two guys speculate about what they’re for.
 One guy says, “They’re for people to exercise.”
 They do have a kind of treadmill look to them, but there are no moving parts.
 Anyway, who’s going to stop in the middle of a busy city sidewalk and start exercising?
 And why?
 Just to make sure you breathe in the maximum amount of polluted air?
 The other guy doesn’t buy it, either.
 He has his own theory.
 “They’re to keep motorcycles off the sidewalk.”
 For God’s sake, I think, motorcyclists could go right around those things.
 Maybe they’re for pedestrians to take refuge from motorcycles on the sidewalks.
 That I could believe.
 Actually, though, up here in the north of the city motorcycles don’t go on the sidewalks.
 They only do it down where I live.
 Where life is cheaper, I suppose.
 I’ll bet not even the guys who installed these things with the yellow treads and handrails know what they’re for.
-That would be Tehran.
+That would be typical for Tehran.
 Somebody somewhere knows about them, but that person has long been out of the loop.
 He got fired or shipped off to Ahvaz.
 So here they sit and no one knows what to do with them.
 That’s so Tehran.

 So finally I get to the coffeehouse and I know right away there’s something wrong.
 It looks too quiet.
 I go around the corner and see two green and white vans.
 A couple of policemen are there with a couple of women dressed like they’re on the way to the mosque or something.
-It’s Gasht Ershad and they’ve already ruined everyone’s night, hassling people about the way they’re dressed and about whether the person the opposite sex that they’re sitting with is a relative or (gasp!) a date.
-It’s mostly girls who get hassled for wearing high heeled boots, slathering on too much makeup, showing too much hair, etc. etc. We guys don’t have a lot to worry about unless we’re trying to look like Kid Rock.
+It’s Gasht Ershad and they’ve already ruined everyone’s night, hassling people about the way they’re dressed and about whether the person the opposite sex that they’re sitting with is a relative or a date.
+It’s mostly girls who get hassled for wearing high heeled boots, slathering on too much makeup, showing too much hair, etc. etc. We guys don’t have a lot to worry about unless we’re trying to imitate Kid Rock.

 I stand around for a couple of minutes and I’m almost tempted to mouth off to the Gasht Ershad people.
 I’m that pissed off.
 But I’m not up for that much excitement.
 I got myself all the way up here just to sit in a coffeehouse and look at girls.
 That’s about all you can do around here for thrills.
 And even that’s been taken away from me tonight.